-There's two aspects of the story of Noah that causes it to be a little more difficult to investigate than one would expect.
+There are two aspects regarding the story of Noah that causes it to be a little more difficult to investigate than one would expect.
 For one thing the story of Noah involves an item that is used in several forms in other stories, none apparently having any relationship to the other.
 I don't think God works with coincidences, so I'm going to see if there might be some connection between these stories that has been missed.
 I may find none, but at least I'll have tried, and either failed to discover the connection, or I may learn there is no connection to be found.

 Another complication attached to this story is the fact that Jesus referred to it and used it as a vivid picture of the wrath you and I will be experiencing (if we live long enough).

 Where to begin my research has slightly befuddled me, not being sure whether I should compare the similarities between this and other stories, or to do as I'm going to do, and that is to start at the beginning:

 1This is the book of the generations of Adam.
 In the day that God created man, in the likeness of God made he him; 2Male and female created he them; and blessed them, and called their name Adam, in the day when they were created.
 3And Adam lived an hundred and thirty years, and begat a son in his own likeness, after his image; and called his name Seth: 4And the days of Adam after he had begotten Seth were eight hundred years: and he begat sons and daughters: 5And all the days that Adam lived were nine hundred and thirty years: and he died.